ballerarge/ExplodingKittens/README.md

 	    2. If "Exploding Kitten" was not the last card drawn, Defuse card is not allowed to be played onto the discard pile.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/61a05cc44c67f7fb53d2b3f83e110a2686659a48)
 	:+1:CARDS WITHOUT INSTRUCTIONS (CWI) PLAYED
-	    1. CWI is not allowed to be played by itself onto discard pile.
+	    1. CWI is not allowed to be played by itself onto discard pile.:skull:
 	    2. CWI can be played onto discard pile with card of same type.
 Invoke Pair Method.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/9c7fb9af5c8a68ee42407df3ac938dcfa414ee0c)
 	    3. CWI can be played onto discard pile with two other cards of same type.
 Invoke Three Of A Kind Method.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/9fc6f1659c03f74e423333550c8861abd30451bd)
 	    4. CWI can be played onto discard pile with group of five cards, provided none of the cards are of the same type or description.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/70d14f869a6c1140abe5ba12f07667613b15816e)